Home

 Commodore Andrew Ingham

-Dr Raffaella Guida
+Dr. Raffaella Guida

-Reader in Satellite Remote Sensing, Surrey Space Centre, University of Surrey
+Associate Professor, Surrey Space Centre, University of Surrey

-Dr Raffaella Guida
+Dr. Raffaella Guida

 Raffaella received the Laurea degree (cum laude) in Telecommunications Engineering and the Ph.D. degree in Electronic and Telecommunications Engineering from the University of Naples Federico II (Naples, Italy), in 2003 and 2007, respectively.
 In 2006, she received a two-year research grant from the University of Naples Federico II to be spent at the Department of Electronic and Telecommunication Engineering on the topic of electromagnetic field propagation in urban environment.
 In 2006, she was also a Guest Scientist with the Department of Photogrammetry and Remote Sensing, Technische Universität München (Munich, Germany).
 In 2008, Raffaella joined the Surrey Space Centre (SSC), University of Surrey (Guildford, U.K.) as a Lecturer in Satellite Remote Sensing.
 Today she is still in SSC as Reader and Head of the Remote Sensing Applications research group.
 Since September 2019 Raffaella is also PostGraduate Research Director in SSC.